ChapelFredman/Wireless-Access-Point-Cracking/README.md

    ```
    the - 0 0 means it'll send de authentication packets indefinitely until we control C the program  and then it'll stop de authenticating.

+3.2 Ctrl + C after a few seconds/minutes so it discconects devices from the WAP.

 #### 4. Capturing Handshake:
 Tool: airodump-ng
 Purpose: To capture the four-way handshake during re-authentication.
 How-to: Continue running airodump-ng with the target network's channel and BSSID to capture the handshake.

+4.1 After the De-authentication some devices will try to reconnect to the WAP, so go back to step 2.3 and "Sniff" the access point.

+4.2 When someone connects it, well catch the WPA 2 Handshakes with the hashed value of the Password.

+4.3 When you see the WPA Handshake, ctrl + C this program.

+4.4 Youll see that you have 4 different files on your desktop, well only use the one that ends with *.cap*
+    Inside of it is the 4-way handshake with the hash value of the password.

 #### 5. Cracking the Hash:
 Tools: aircrack-ng or hashcat
 Purpose: To break the hashed password.